choojs/nanocomponent/README.md

 ### `component.render([arguments…])`
 Render the component.
 Returns a proxy node if already mounted on the DOM.
 Proxy nodes make it so DOM diffing algorithms leave the element alone when diffing.
+Call this when `arguments` have changed.

 ### `component.rerender()`
-Re-run `.render` using the last `arguments` that were passed to the `render` call.
-Useful for triggering component renders if internal state has change.
-Arguments are automatically cached under `this._arguments` (🖐 hands off, buster! 🖐).
+Re-run `.render` using the last `arguments` that were passed to the `.render` call.
+Useful for triggering internal component renders if internal state has changed, but arguments have not.
+Bypasses the `.update` function.
+Don't call this when the component is not mounted in the page (e.g. `if (!this.element)`).

 ### `component.element`
 A [getter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get)